Documentation Index

 Example: PPE compliance line

-In this example, we download a photo of a factory worker, run detection for hard hats and safety vests, and overlay the returned bounding boxes to visualize the grounded output end to end.Isaac returns geometry on a 0–1000 normalized axis.
-Always convert via
+In this example, we download a photo of a factory worker, run detection for hard hats and safety vests, and overlay the returned bounding boxes to visualize the grounded output end to end.All spatial outputs use a 0-1000 normalized coordinate system.
+Convert via

-result.points_to_pixels(width, height) before drawing overlays—see the coordinate system guide for more patterns.CLI usage
+result.points_to_pixels(width, height) before rendering overlays — see the coordinate system guide for more patterns.CLI usage

 Run detections straight from the CLI by specifying your source image, target classes, and geometry/output preferences:Best practices